This article is more than 3 months old and may not reflect current stock. To be informed of latest stock, sign up for our monthly newsletters.

-We now have a large selection of vegetable starts and more coming on in our greenhouse, plus regular deliveries, so we will have a good selection of vegetables for the planting season.
+We have a large selection of vegetable starts and more coming on in our greenhouse, plus regular deliveries, so we will have a good selection of vegetables for the planting season.
 This month is usually a good time to get started with the vegetable garden.
 Get it prepped if you haven’t done that yet so you can plant your vegetable starts soon.
 I always use Bio-Live fertilizer and bone meal and kelp meal mixed in the soil before I plant.
 Bone meal adds calcium to prevent blossom end rot.
-You can also use oyster shell lime.
 Kelp meal helps with disease prevention.
 After you have your plants in, use straw or mulch on the top to help keep the moisture in and keep the weeds down.

 Many other things are needing to be done in the landscape during April.

 If you haven’t fertilized yet, it is time to do it.
-With the cool temperatures it is an excellent time to fertilize your landscape.
+With the cool temperatures, except for the past couple of days, it is an excellent time to fertilize your landscape.
 An all purpose fertilizer will work for trees and shrubs.
 Citrus fertilizer for citrus trees.
 And an acid fertilizer for rhododendrons, azaleas and camellias as well as blueberries.
 Be sure to water your plants well the day before you apply the fertilizer.
 Never fertilize a dry plant.
 Nitrogen part of fertilizer moves with water and if the plant is dry, it can pull up too much nitrogen when you water after applying the fertilizer and burn the plant.
 If it is moist and the fertilizer is applied and watered in, the plant pulls it up slowly since it is not thirsty.

 Keep on top of the aphid problems and the fungus.
+Aphids seem to be quite a problem already this year.
 Spray with Neem oil or an insecticidal soap if you have aphids.
 Neem oil works as a fungicide too.
+Releasing lady bugs is another method to control the aphids.
+If you are going to use ladybugs, release them late in the evening, at dusk, and they will stay where you want them too.

 I would recommend you start spraying your roses for fungus problems now before they appear.
 Use Neem oil or a fungicide on them on a regular basis to prevent the fungus from getting started.
 Neem oil will also act as an insecticide and prevent the aphid problem.
 We are starting to spray weekly here.